saidvandeklundert/saidvandeklundert.github.io/_posts/2019-10-31-mpls_l3vpn_cisco_iosxr_juniper_mx.md

 <b>Juniper</b>:

-We configure the interface and the VPN, together with the route-target and route-distinguisher:
+We start configuring the interface and the VPN, together with the route-target and route-distinguisher:

 <pre style="font-size:12px">
 set interfaces ge-0/0/1 unit 2007 description c2-4
 set interfaces ge-0/0/1 unit 2007 vlan-id 2007